Catholic Women's League: History

 Within two decades of its founding in England, the Catholic Women's League was established in several other Commonwealth countries.
 In particular, the Catholic Women's League has been an influential organization in Canada.
-In 1912, a chapter was formed in Edmonton, Canada; eight years later a national organization, Catholic Women's League of Canada, was formed.
-On the occasion of the organization's first national gathering on 1 June 1921, Pope Benedict XV sent a letter of welcome.
+In 1912, a chapter was formed in Edmonton, Canada; eight years later, the Catholic Women's League of Canada, was formed.
+At the organization's first national gathering on 1 June 1921, Pope Benedict XV sent a letter of welcome.
 The inaugural president of the CWL of Canada was Bellelle Guerin.
-In 2021, the organization marked its 100th anniversary with tree planting ceremonies and other events.
+In 2021, the organization marked its centenary with tree planting ceremonies and other events.

-In Asia and the Pacific, several countries have chapters of the CWL.
+In the Asia-Pacific region, several countries have chapters of the CWL.
 In 1914, a Catholic Women's League was established in Adelaide, South Australia.
 According to historian Anne O'Brien, one of the motivations for the founding of the CWL at that time was to organize Catholic women's support for Australia's war effort.
-A federation of Catholic women was formed in the Philippines in 1919, which later affiliated with the Catholic Women's League in 1928.
-The first Catholic Women's League in New Zealand was established in Auckland, in 1931.
-In Hong Kong, the Catholic Women's League was established in 1937 by two Irish women who were members of the CWL in the United Kingdom.
+A federation of Catholic women in the Philippines formed separately in 1919, then in 1928 affiliated with the Catholic Women's League.
+The first Catholic Women's League in New Zealand was established in Auckland in 1931.
+In Hong Kong, the Catholic Women's League was established in 1937 by two Irishwomen who belonged to the CWL in the United Kingdom.

-Also in 1931, the first CWL in Africa was established in Cape Town, South Africa.
+In Africa, the first CWL was established in 1931 in Cape Town, South Africa.

 The Catholic Women's League is a member of the World Union of Catholic Women's Organizations.